muppet9010/Factorio-JD-Plays/README.md

 - Each team has a starting area of resources with continuous water to the east on a thin ribbon map.

+Future compatibility note: this mod has had to include copies of some base spidertron code and so is at risk of any changes to base game spidertron code after Factorio 1.1.58.

 Easter Egg Suprise (2022)
 ================